awslabs/quantum-computing-exploration-for-drug-discovery-on-aws/docs/en/workshop/a-molecular-unfolding/evaluate-your-own-model.md

 ## Deploy stack to your AWS account from CDK

-1. Check CloudFormation in your AWS account, and make sure you do not have a stack named `QCStack` in your deployment region.
+1. Check CloudFormation in your AWS account, and make sure you do not have a stack named `QCEDDStack` in your deployment region.

-2. Check your S3 bucket, and make sure no bucket is named `amazon-braket-qcstack-<your account>-<deployment Region>`.
+2. Check your S3 bucket, and make sure no bucket is named `amazon-braket-qceddstack-<your account>-<deployment Region>`.

 3. Deploy changes to your AWS account from CDK.

         cd source
         npm install
-        npx cdk deploy QCStack \
+        npx cdk deploy QCEDDStack  \
+         --parameters DeployNotebook=yes \
+         --parameters DeployBatchEvaluation=yes \
+         --parameters DeployVisualization=yes \
          --parameters QuickSightUser=<your QuickSight user> \
          --parameters QuickSightRoleName=<your QuickSight service role name>

 4. Wait for the deployment to complete.
 Deployment will take about 10 minutes.